JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Application-Structure/src/02-MTL/21-Using-a-Monad-Transformer/01-How-Monad-Trans-Works.md

 class MonadTrans t where
   lift :: forall m a.
 Monad m => m a -> t m a

-class LiftSIntoT s t where
+-- using clearer type names, one should read it as class MonadTrans transformerCloserToBaseMonad where lift :: forall transformerFartherFromBaseMonad a.
+          Monad transformerFartherFromBaseMonad =>
-  liftSource :: forall a. s a -> t a
+          transformerFartherFromBaseMonad a ->
+          transformerCloserToBaseMonad transformerFartherFromBaseMonad a
 ```

 ## Explaining Its Process